!

 Help Today

-To protect these endangered birds from extinction, the National Aviary has partnered with Dr. Patty McGill, an independent Senior Conservation Scientist and leading expert on penguin conservation, to tackle some of the issues African Penguins are facing.
+To protect these Critically Endangered birds from extinction, the National Aviary has partnered with Dr. Patty McGill, an independent Senior Conservation Scientist and leading expert on penguin conservation, to tackle some of the issues African Penguins are facing.
 Originally studying seabirds, Dr. McGill was captivated by a colony of Little Penguins and chose to focus her life’s work on saving penguins.

 Throughout her career, she has worked with penguins at several different zoos across the United States and conducted research internationally.
 Her work with the National Aviary connects, supports, and informs our educational efforts with other zoos and aquariums across the United States and with our partners in South Africa.